xr-dim/ooSimple_Compiler/README.md

 - **Comprehensive Error Handling:** Handles syntax and semantic errors, such as undeclared variables or type mismatches, with detailed feedback.
 - **Readable C Code Output:** Produces clean and understandable C code, making it ideal for educational purposes or as a base for further development.

-## Features

-- **Advanced Testing Suite:** Includes a variety of test cases, from basic functionality to edge-case scenarios, ensuring robust and reliable compilation.
-- **Modular Codebase:** The compiler's structure allows for easy extension and modification of features, making it suitable for experimentation and educational purposes.
-- **Customizable Grammar:** The ANTLR4 grammar file can be easily updated to support new language features or constructs.

 ## ANTLR4 Overview